danth/pathfinder.vim/README.md

 that it also starts on other events such as entering insert mode.
 Set to a negative value to use manual commands. *Default: 2*

+#### `g:pf_explore_scale`
+Multiplier which determines how many lines the plugin is allowed to explore above and below the area between the start and target positions.
+(The result is rounded down.) *Default: 0.5*

+This improves performance significantly by preventing the pathfinding algorithm from searching in the wrong direction, but some shorter paths may be missed.
+These are mainly suggestions which would not be easy to notice without help from a machine, however, so are not as important for training purposes.

+Settings below 1 also mean that movements within a line will only use motions inside that line.

+If you have a powerful computer, you can disable this by setting it to a negative value, or increase it to a high value allow exploring more of the file.

+#### `g:pf_max_explore`
+Cap the number of surrounding lines explored (see above) to a maximum value.
+As usual, this can be disabled by making it negative. *Default: 10*

 #### `g:pf_server_communication_file`
 Internal variable set automatically when launching the server Vim.
 **Do not set this manually, it will break everything.**